PreciousChicken/blog/content/posts/openzeppelin-erc20-using-ethers-truffle-and-react.md

 };
 ```

-This code is responsible for telling Truffle to deploy the smart contract listed, which we've just written.
+This code is responsible for telling Truffle to deploy the smart contract we've just written above.
 It also serves to provide arguments to the constructor method within _PreciousChickenToken.sol_, this had one argument called *\_initialSupply* which sets the amount of tokens created on deployment of the contract (i.e. one thousand).

 Lastly we need to make some amends to our existing truffle configuration file: